-James C. “Jim” Maxwell, who led innovation in foundation construction while growing a family-owned contracting business into a sector leader in New England, died July 25 after battling ALS, also known as Lou Gehrig's disease, for about five years.
+James C. “Jim” Maxwell, who led innovation in deep foundation construction while growing a family-owned contracting business into a sector leader in the northeast U.S., died July 25 after battling ALS, also known as Lou Gehrig's disease, for about five years.
 He was 76.

 Maxwell was chair of Chelmsford, Mass.-based Hub Foundation Co.
-Inc. His father founded the pile driving contractor in 1966, and he took over in 1981.
-During his time leading the company, it grew it from 10 full-time employees to 120 today.
+Inc. His father, Francis, founded the pile driving contractor in 1966, and he took over in 1981—leading company growth from 10 full-time employees to 120 today.

 A key part of that growth was Hub’s early adoption of drilling.
 After visiting Italy to learn about drill rigs and see them in action, Maxwell ordered a Soilmec R-10, which was the first European drill rig sold in the U.S.

-“It was something completely new,” says Tony Barila, who met Maxwell while working for another foundation contractor but later joined Hub Foundation.
+“It was something completely new,” says company project manager Tony Barila, who met Maxwell while working for another foundation contractor and joined Hub Foundation in 2010.
 “He got it right.”

-The firm continued to expand its capabilities under Maxwell, adding micropiles, tiebacks and slurry walls to its offerings, and tested its high-capacity micropile design to reach more than 1,600 tons, a capacity usually reserved for drilled shafts.
+The firm continued to expand its offerings under Maxwell, adding micropiles, tiebacks and slurry wall expertise and testing its high-capacity micropile design to reach more than 1,600 tons, a capacity usually reserved for drilled shafts.

 Colleagues and competitors of Maxwell remember his positive attitude and kindness.
 Barila says Maxwell would donate company resources for research projects.
-He recalls a time when another contractor that had out-bid Hub Foundation for a project was struggling with the work.
+He recalls a time when another contractor that had out-bid the firm for a project was struggling with the work.
 Maxwell offered to let that firm use anything it needed from Hub Foundation’s equipment yard.

 “I couldn’t believe how generous he was, even to our staunchest competitors,” Barila says.